The-Youssef-Nasr-Company/Youssef-Land-Terminal/README.markdown

 //   5.
 Go to Project > Add New Item to create new code files, or Project > Add Existing Item to add existing code files to the project
 //   6.
 In the future, to open this project again, go to File > Open > Project and select the .sln file
 ```

+In the future, this example will be removed because:
+* it will be edited.
+* it will have source code improvements on [Visual Studio](https://visualstudio.microsoft.com)'s IDE of C++.
+* it will never return once example is removed from __`README.markdown`__.
+* [Visual Studio](https://visualstudio.microsoft.com) will stop all this basic work for _funny_ reasons of terminal AND command building.
+* more updates are coming soon with __log files__ along with the .log extension.